HPA

 Post by: Marc Guerriero on Apr 17, 2026, 10:08 AM

-Quote from: OZPAF on Today at 03:33 AMIt looks pretty good to me Marc - the only slight improvement would be to have the skirt of the spinner a little closer to the cowl.
+Quote from: OZPAF on Apr 17, 2026, 03:33 AMIt looks pretty good to me Marc - the only slight improvement would be to have the skirt of the spinner a little closer to the cowl.
 I'm not sure I would go through the whole spinner exercise just for that!

 Paint and finish is first class.